ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

         <a href="http://ravendb.net/"><strong>RavenDB 4.0</strong></a> is an ACID document database that specializes in online transaction processing (OLTP).
 It's fully transactional (ACID) across entire database, and features an SQL-like querying language.
 You can have the best of relational databases while enjoying the high performance of a non-relational solution.
 RavenDB gives you a distributed data cluster, flexibility, and rapid scalability with low overhead.
 RavenDB is an easy to use all-in-one database, striving to minimize your need for third party applications, tools, or support.
 You can set up RavenDB in a matter of minutes.
     </p>
     <p>
-        RavenDB has a built-in storage engine, <em>Voron</em>, that operates at speeds up to 1,000,000 writes per second on a single node.
+        RavenDB has a built-in storage engine, <em>Voron</em>, that operates at speeds up to 1,000,000 reads and 100,000 writes per second on a single node.
 You can build high-performance, low-latency applications quickly and efficiently.
     </p>
 </div>